franklingu/franklingu.github.io/_posts/2014-01-16-understanding-of-protocol-in-objective-c-and-interface-in-java.markdown

 @end
 ~~~

-So, to sum up, interface in java is equivalent to protocol in objective C while interface in objective C is just class public definition like what is in C++.
+So, to sum up, interface in Java is equivalent to protocol in objective C while interface in objective C is just class public definition like what is in C++.

 When I was first introduced to the idea of interface in Java, the differences between Abstract Class and interface -- especially when to use which seemed to be the hard part.
 Here are some notes since we are talking about interface: